TIBCOSoftware/justapis-javascript-sdk/README.md

 * *dataType* -> **string**
 	* If *dataType* is undefined the method will act as a getter, else it will set the value and return `this`.
+	* "json" and "xml" dataTypes are parsed automatically, any other dataType will be returned as a string.

 Returns the current response data type or the APGateway instance for quick chaining